Chroioan/image-resize/README.md

 #Copy the folder \Image_Resize-main on a directory.

 #Open Terminal and go to directory ...\Image_Resize-main.

 #Type the command -> python resize_img.py in/ 500 400 out/.

-the first time you run it:
+The first time you run it:
 1) inside the folder will create a direcorty with the name of "in"
 2) also a direcotry with the name of "out"
 3) the message apears "no such a file in direcotry"